-Mandy was directed by Alexander MacKendrick, and the film was produced by Ealing Studios.This one is a real gem, in addition to being a very good film, it also serves as an extremely educational experience for people who don’t know that much about deafness.
+Mandy was directed by Alexander MacKendrick.
+The film was produced by Ealing Studios.This one is a real gem, in addition to being a very good film, it also serves as an extremely educational experience for people who don’t know that much about deafness.

-The sequences set at the deaf school were filmed on location at the Royal Schools For The Deaf in Manchester (now called The Seashell Trust).
-The film features strong performances from all in the cast, and it is a beautiful film showing people that there is hope out there during tough times.
+The sequences set at the deaf school were filmed on location at the Royal School For The Deaf, which is in Manchester (it is now called The Seashell Trust).
+The film features strong performances from all in the cast, and it is a very moving and uplifting film showing people that there is hope out there during tough times.

 Mandy Miller as Mandy.
 Screenshot by me.

 The film also features one of the best performances by a child actor (Mandy Miller) that I have ever seen.
-Mandy is such a natural young actress and she conveys so much in this film with her expressions and eyes alone.
+Mandy Miller is such a natural young actress, and she conveys so much in this film with her expressions and eyes alone.
 The fact that she is so young and can convey so much emotion in such a natural way is impressive.
-Mandy wasn’t in very many films and I think that is a real shame and a loss really, she was a very gifted young lady.
+Mandy wasn’t in very many films, I think that is a real shame and a loss really, she was a very gifted young lady.

 I also really hope that people who saw this film back at the time of release came to understand that deaf people(and anyone else with a disability for that matter)are just as normal as anyone else.
 I also hope this film helped educate people more about the condition of deafness.

-The film also does a good job of showing the strain that can exist in the lives of family members of people with disabilities.
-The parents in the film are loving and devoted, but they know that Mandy needs professional help.
-Dealing with her condition and with her going away to school places a strain on the marriage.
+The film also does a good job of showing the strain that can sometimes exist in the lives of family members of people with disabilities.
+The parents in the film are loving and devoted, but they know that Mandy needs professional help and that help is something they are not equipped to give.
+Dealing with her condition and with her going away to school sadly places a strain on this couples marriage.

-All the adults do a good job here, but are essentially supporting roles.
-Mandy is the real star of this one.
+All the adults do a good job here, but they are essentially in supporting roles.
+Mandy Miller is the real star of this one.

-Jack Hawkins is excellent as the gruff teacher who doesn’t act in a conventional way.
-He doesn’t care about manners etc, he just wants to help the children and do a good job as a teacher.
+I think that Jack Hawkins is excellent as the gruff teacher who doesn’t act in a conventional way.
+Searle doesn’t care about manners etc, he just wants to help the children and do a good job as a teacher.
 This attitude makes him disliked by the schools governing board.
-He’s the man for the job, and he will help no matter what they say.
+He’s the man for the job though, and he will help no matter what they say.

 An uplifting, moving and very interesting film that raises awareness about deafness.